Kompagnistræde 11: Zuschlag family

 In the new cadastre of 1806, Zuschlag's property was listed as No. 55 in Snaren's Quarter.
 Zuschlag died in 1808.
 His widow lived in the building until her death in 1829.
-Their unmarried daughter Henriette lived in the building until her death on 4 October 1842- Their other daughter Julie was married twice, first to customs officer in Næstved Gregers Fanøe and then to her cousin PhilipJulius Knudsen (1792–1850).
+Their unmarried daughter Henriette lived in the building until her death on 4 October 1842.
+Their other daughter Julie was married twice, first to customs officer in Næstved Gregers Fanøe and then to her cousin, Philip Julius Knudsen (1792–1850).